moscript/moscript.github.io/mogic-highlighter/readme.md

-*Currently abandoned due to its naive usage*
+*Currently abandoned due to its naive usage.*